Kesher Israel Congregation (Harrisburg, Pennsylvania): History

 In 1945 the state government decided to further the expansion of the Capitol complex northward and paid Kesher Israel to vacate its property; the congregation received a check for $74,000 on April 11, 1947.
 In 1948–49 the congregation constructed its third home at North Third and Schuylkill Streets.
 The $325,000 structure was markedly different from its predecessor, both in its exterior, Modern design – said to convey "the congregation's self-image as 'modern orthodox'" – and its interior design.
 The bimah (reader's platform) was moved from the center of the room to the front, and the women's section, which formerly occupied a balcony, was situated on the same level as the men's section.
 The main sanctuary has capacity for 800 worshippers.
 Many of the stained glass windows on the exterior of the synagogue are re-creations of the windows designed by Rabbi Eliezer Silver for Kesher Israel's second home at Capitol and Briggs Streets.

 In 1963 a new wing was added to accommodate a chapel for daily services, a social hall, meeting rooms, kosher kitchens, and offices.
 The addition brought the total size of the facility to 7000 sqft.

 The synagogue building was heavily water-damaged by Hurricane Agnes in June 1972.
 In 1988 the synagogue was defaced by spray-painted swastikas and the words "Death to the Jews".

 By 2010, the exodus of most Jews from the surrounding neighborhood led the synagogue to put up its building for sale and announce its desire to relocate three miles to the north, next to the Jewish Community Center where most of the Jewish population now resides.
-However, the Orthodox community has grown in the intervening years and as of 2016 the synagogue continues to operate in midtown Harrisburg, about 1 mi away from the Orthodox neighborhoods.
+However, the Orthodox community had grown in the intervening years and as of 2016 the synagogue continued to operate in midtown Harrisburg, about 1 mi away from the Orthodox neighborhoods.

 In 2020 Kesher Israel purchased the former Riverside United Methodist Church on the 3000-block of North 3rd Street.

 In August 2020 the synagogue building was again vandalized, with a pair of red swastikas spray-painted at the entrance.

 The congregation maintains a section in the cemetery on 34th Street.